custardplanet/sub-counter/README.md

 ```

 ## Run the bot
 To run the bot, open a command prompt and change directories to the location of the files from the previous step.
+When you open a command prompt, you will be on the C: drive by default.
+If you are storing the files on a different drive, for example your F: drive, first type `F:` in the command prompt to change to that drive before executing the following command.
 ```
 cd \Users\Tom\sub-counter-master
 ```